When is the best time to visit?

-The Museum is open in the spring, summer and fall, and each season has something unique to offer — budding gardens, corn planting, harvesting, and cozy fires are just a few of the highlights.
-It is often less crowded in the springtime than the summer and fall.
+The Museum is open in the spring, summer, and fall, and each season has something unique to offer — budding gardens, corn planting, harvesting, and cozy fires are just a few of the highlights.
+It is often less crowded in the springtime than in the summer and fall.

 Museum visitation is at its peak Mondays through Fridays from 9:00 a.m. until 1:00 p.m. during the school year.
 Our sites tend to be less crowded in the afternoon.
 Summer days are always bustling, and November is the busiest time of all!

 You will get the most out of your visit by asking questions of the staff.
 If you are feeling shy, listen in on conversations between other guests and staff.
-Your active participation will really shape your experience at Plimoth Plantation.
+Your active participation will really shape your experience at Plimoth Patuxet Museums.

 Guests should allow at least 2.5 hours for their visit.
 A full day can be spent visiting all of our sites.

 How much walking will I have to do?

 Visiting all our living history sites requires about a half a mile of walking over uneven terrain.
 At Mayflower II, you will be walking on decks that can be slippery in wet weather.
 We suggest that our guests wear comfortable shoes, drink lots of water, and protect themselves from the sun.
 There are benches and places to sit along our walkways and at each living history site.

 Yes.
 Jogging strollers work best on the Museum's unpaved walkways.
 There is a stroller ramp located to the right of the main archway and stairs in the upper parking lot.